defcon1dfw/defcon1dfw.github.io/about.md

 <div markdown=1>

-## About Us And What We Do
+## What We Do

 {{ site.dbaOneName }} {{ site.dbaTwoName }} is a damage mitigation and restoration company.
 We provide several services for residential and commercial properties across the DFW metroplex and surrounding areas.

-No job is too extravagant or too miniscule for {{ site.dbaOneName }} {{ site.dbaTwoName }}.
+No job is too extravagant or too minuscule for {{ site.dbaOneName }} {{ site.dbaTwoName }}.
 It’s never a convenient time when damage hurts your home or business.
 As water restoration experts, we will respond to your call with speed and knowledge.

-While specializing in water mitigation, we also handle services ranging from cleaning your property and contents to reconstruction after a fire.
-We will even help you select the new decor.
+While specializing in water mitigation, we also handle services ranging from cleaning your property to reconstruction after a fire.
+We will even help you select new decor for your new estate.

 </div>